scm-manager/website/content/posts/2020-05-18-new-home-for-scm-manager-packages/index.md

 gpgcheck=0
 ```

+For more detailed instructions have a look at the [SCM-Manager documentation](/docs/1.x/en/installation/redhat/).

 ## Apt/DEB (for SCM-Manager v1 only):

 ```bash
 deb https://packages.scm-manager.org/repository/apt-v1-releases/ stable main
 ```

-For more detailed instructions have a look at the [SCM-Manager documentation](/docs/1.60.x/en/RPM%20and%20DEB%20packages/).
+For more detailed instructions have a look at the [SCM-Manager documentation](/docs/1.x/en/installation/debian/).

+## Further Questions

 If you have any questions or issues with the new repositories feel free to ask us on the [mailing list](https://groups.google.com/forum/#!forum/scmmanager).